-DRDO has over 52 libraries/ Technical Information Centers/ Knowledge Centers functioning in its Labs/ Estt.
-Keeping in view the special needs of these libraries, newer edition of library procedure manual titled "Procedures for Management of Libraries & Technical Information Centers" will be issued by Defence Scientific Documentation and Information Centre (DESIDOC) after requisite approval of Secretary Defence (R&D) with the concurrence of Addl.
-FA (R&D) & JS.
-This manual will provide detailed guidelines for procurement of books, technical reports, standards, patents related information, databases, scientific journals and periodicals in print and digital form, journal articles, audio-visual/ optical/ multimedia and e-learning material.
+DRDO has libraries/ Technical Information Centers/ Knowledge Centers functioning in its Labs/Estt.
+Keeping in view the special needs of these libraries, library procedure manual titled "Procedures for Management of Libraries & Technical Information Centers", as amended, issued by Defence Scientific Documentation and Information Centre (DESIDOC) after requisite approval of Secretary Defence (R&D) with the concurrence of Addl.
+FA (R&D) & JS will be applicable.
+This manual provides detailed guidelines for procurement of books, technical reports, standards, patents related information, databases, scientific journals and periodicals in print and digital form, journal articles, audio-visual/ optical/ multimedia and e-learning material.